The First Year - A Guide To Success

 - Reassure your student that the adjustment is normal and to be expected.

-- Encourage your student to participate in CLU Orientation activities.
+- Encourage your student to participate in Cal Lutheran Orientation activities.

 - Reiterate to your student that going to class and establishing a good study routine are vital to academic success.